lordliquid/ignition-jumpstart-guide/README.md

 ==================
 <code>Setup Module Installing</code>
 ------------------------------------
+Make sure you have changed the repository URL's from the above "Java Docs" section before continuing.

 In order to *install your module quickly* and *without signing* you need to do the following: